Harish-2502/CCC-Team-72/elastic/README.md

   }'\
   --user 'elastic:elastic' | jq '.'
 ```
-(The use of a body in a GET request is not RESTful, but it is allowed by ElasticSearch).
+(The use of a body in a GET request is not ReSTful, but it is allowed by ElasticSearch).

 ## Crete a data view from Kibana